intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 quickly and using technologies like VPNs for the first time.

-There are reports of a strong rise in phishing, fraud, and scams related to COVID.
+There are reports of a strong rise in phishing, fraud, and scams related to COVID {{Kirsty2020}}.
 It's unclear if there was an increase in fraud overall but there was certainly a shift in activity.
 New types of attacks, for example on vaccine research labs, health services, and home working were reported.